KhushiML/Khushboo_Portfolio/README.md

 # IIT DELHI Thesis
 Hydrosense Lab, Supervisor: Dr. Manabendra Saharia 04/2020-05/2021
 ## Topic : Multi-dimensional Characterization of Flooding Events over Indian Peninsular Region using Machine Learning

+# PERSONAL PROJECTS

+## Classification with Neural Network

+Here, I will be using the famous MNIST fashion dataset, which contains 70,000 clothing fashion images.
+Here our task is to train an image classification model with neural networks.

+##